Support – Medium level

-Cruse Bereavement Care provides information, advice and support when someone dies.
+Cruse Bereavement Care Scotland exists to promote the well-being of bereaved people in Scotland.
+Providing information, advice and support when someone dies.
 They also have a helpline that you can contact for support.

 Families Outside provides support for the families of people involved in the criminal justice system, for example if you have a family member in prison.
 You can contact their helpline or you can be referred by a professional working with you.